 As the mood in the hearing room soured, Johnson, the Wisconsin Republican, bemoaned the partisan rancor that he viewed as having been instigated by McCaskill.
 He also defended Weichert, arguing that the reorganization plan was still in its early stages.
 McCaskill was not mollified and wondered what the purpose of a congressional hearing was if not to ask difficult questions.

-Max Stier, chief executive of the Partnership for Public Service, had previously praised Weichert’s hiring, but on Wednesday he voice support for Democrats’ aggressive questioning of the Trump reorganization plan.
+Max Stier, chief executive of the Partnership for Public Service, had previously praised Weichert’s hiring, but on Wednesday he voiced support for congressional oversight of her work.
 “Congress plays an essential role in evaluating the administration’s reorganization proposal,” Stier told Yahoo News.
 “Today’s hearing was an important step in helping Congress better understand the administration’s plan and assess its impact on the American people.
 It is imperative that the congressional committees of jurisdiction have access to the information they need and exercise their oversight responsibilities in shaping federal agencies and programs.”

 For all the discord, nobody present at Wednesday’s hearing dared describe the federal government as a model of efficiency.
 Something needs to be done, but as is frequently the case in Washington, there is little agreement on what that should be or who should pay for it.
-“We have multiple government agencies that oversee catfish,” said Gary Peters, Democrat of Michigan.
+“We have multiple government agencies that oversee catfish,” said Sen. Gary Peters, D-Mich.
 “I don’t think we need that.
-I want ’em to have one agency to make sure catfish is safe when I eat it.”
+I want them to have one agency to make sure catfish is safe when I eat it.”
 In this age of incessant rancor, catfish safety may be the best Congress can do.